 If a student is offered and accepts an admissions offer from the School of Medicine, the student must then sign a form acknowledging that he/she has read and understands that the Standards for Curricular Completion must be met with or without accommodation.
 A request for accommodation along with supporting documentation about the disability from an appropriate specialist and the proposed accommodation(s) must be presented in writing to the TTUHSC ADA Compliance Officer in the HSC Office of Student Services.
+Details about the process for requesting accommodation are available through the TTUHSC Office of Student Services website (www.ttuhsc.edu/studentservices/ada/default.aspx).
 Copies of the request and documentation will then be forwarded to the SOM Office of Student Affairs.
-The deadline for requests with supporting documentation is normally 30 days prior to the beginning of the first semester of enrollment.
+The TTUHSC ADA Compliance Officer will submit the results of their review, along with specific recommendations if the request for accommodation is granted, to the School of Medicine Office of Student Affairs.
 The School may also seek independent review from a specialist of its choice.
-The decision on whether or not an accommodation request will be granted is made by a committee composed of the Associate Dean for Academic Affairs, the Assistant Dean for Student Affairs, the Student Affairs Committee, and ad hoc faculty knowledgeable regarding the area of disability.
+The decision on whether or not an accommodation request will be granted is made by a committee composed of the Associate Dean for Academic Affairs, the Assistant Dean for Student Affairs, the Student Affairs Committee, and (as needed) ad hoc faculty who are knowledgeable regarding the area of disability.
 Such decisions are subject to review and approval by the Dean.
 If reasonable accommodation is feasible, effort will be made to provide the accommodation as classes begin.
-If the request for accommodation is denied, the student will be notified in writing prior to the start of classes.
-For requests with documentation received prior to April 15, effort will be made to notify the student of the decision regarding their request prior to May 15.
+If the request for accommodation is denied, the student will be notified in writing.

 The Faculty, through the Student Promotion and Professional Conduct Committee, has determined that students will be expected to complete the curriculum within four years from the time of initial matriculation and take all designated courses as appropriate for that stage of the curriculum.
 Exceptions to the requirement that students take all designated courses as appropriate for that stage of the curriculum may be sought and processed as other requests for accommodation, as noted above.
-Such a request will be based on 1.) a specific disability certified by a qualified professional and accompanied by a specific recommendation for accommodation, i.e., a decompressed curriculum based on such a disability and 2.) a written request from the matriculant for such an accommodation based on that disability.
-As noted above, while students will be expected to complete the curriculum in four years, such as an accommodation will not invalidate the requirement that a student must complete all curricular requirements in no more than six years from the time of initial matriculation.
+Such a request will be based on 1) a specific disability certified by a qualified professional and accompanied by a specific recommendation for accommodation ( i.e., a decompressed curriculum based on stated disability) and 2) a written request from the matriculant for such an accommodation based on stated disability.
+As noted above, while students will be expected to complete the curriculum in four years, an accommodation which includes a decompressed curriculum will not invalidate the requirement that a student must complete all curricular requirements in no more than six years for the MS3 and MS4 years).

-In the area of learning disabilities, the student should note that he/she will have to petition the National Board of Medical Examiners for any accommodation on the United States Medical Licensing Examinations (Step 1, Step 2 Clinical Knowledge, Step 2 Clinical Skills, and Step 3) and that this process is an addition to and separate from any request for accommodation by the Texas Tech School of Medicine.
+In the area of learning disabilities (see definitions on the TTUHSC Office of Student Services website), the student should note that he/she will have to petition the National Board of Medical Examiners for any accommodation on the United States Medical Licensing Examinations (Step 1, Step 2 Clinical Knowledge, Step 2 Clinical Skills, and Step 3) and that this process is in addition to and separate from any request for accommodation by the Texas Tech Health Sciences Center School of Medicine.